boringthegod/ss/README.md

 - You need to make the crt.sh file executable : `chmod +x crt.sh`

+## or with Docker

+`docker pull ghcr.io/boringthegod/ss:latest`

+Then run the tool, **remembering to set the -u argument to get the output results**, as the docker closes at the end of the scan.

+`docker run -it --privileged ghcr.io/boringthegod/ss:latest -d google.com -u`

+The **"privileged"** option is mandatory, as this docker will launch Dockers during the scan and therefore needs these permissions.

 # Usage

 All you have to do is run it by putting the **main domain name** after the `-d` argument